Bili-and-sheep/GSB/README.md

 ## Setup

 1. **Import Data**
-    - Import the initial data by goig in the route /import (or the BigBoy section of the menu).
+    - Import the initial data by going in the route /import (or the BigBoy section of the menu).
     - Click on every button in the order displayed to correctly import the data.

 2. **Modify default Users**